mchlol/tictactoe/README.md

 - a 3 x 3 grid for the game board
 - player1 and player2 markers X and O
 - display to show when someone has won
+- button to refresh when game is over

-*If you only ever need ONE of something use a module.
-If you need multiples of something, create them with factories.*
+*"If you only ever need ONE of something use a module.
+If you need multiples of something, create them with factories."*

 The players will be stored in objects.
 The game board and all functionality will be inside a module.

-We can store the game board itself in an array;
-`const board = ["","","","","","","","",""];`

 2. **Write a function to display the contents of the gameboard on the page.**
-We can access a specific point in the board eg the first cell with `board[0]` We can also target a cell in the board through the DOM.
-So we need to tie those two things together.

 3. **Build the functions to allow players to add marks to a spot on the board.**
-Each cell needs to have its own ID.
-We'll use an event listener to update the contents of a cell with a player marker when it has been clicked.
-Based on which players turn it is, a click on a cell should populate it with the current player's marker.

-*Each little piece of functionality should be able to fit in the game, player or gameboard objects.. but take care to put them in “logical” places.*
+*"Each little piece of functionality should be able to fit in the game, player or gameboard objects.. but take care to put them in “logical” places."*

 4. **Build the logic that checks for when the game is over!
 Should check for 3-in-a-row and a tie.**
-As the game board is an array we can check the contents of each to see if someone has won.

 5. **Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!**